deepflowio/docs/docs/README.md

 # 特性
 features:
- - title: Any Stack
+ - title: Universal Map
-   details: AutoMetrics, based on eBPF, covers from application to infrastructure, down to each request; cloud-native AutoTagging injects data tags automatically.
+   details: Based on the leading AutoMetrics mechanism, eBPF and Wasm are used to generate an universal map of the production environment with zero code instrumentation.
- - title: End to End
+ - title: Distributed Tracing
-   details: AutoTracing, based on eBPF, automatically traces distributed spans without missing any requests; seamlessly integration with OTel eliminates any blind spots.
+   details: Based on the leading AutoTracing mechanism, eBPF and Wasm are used to implement distributed tracing with zero code instrumentation, leaving no tracing blind spots.
- - title: High Performance
+ - title: Continuous Profiling
-   details: With SmartEncoding, a high-performance tag injection mechanism, no more sampling anxiety; with an agent implemented in Rust, no more memory anxiety.
+   details: Based on the leading AutoProfiling mechanism, eBPF is used to collect profiling data of production processes with less than 1% overhead and zero code instrumentation.
 ---